Alonso-del-Arte/chess/doc/Variants.md

 square but has since returned.
 The tower must not have moved prior to castling, however.

-Pawns may promote to emperors but they may not stay pawns upon reaching the opponent's home row.
+Pawns may promote to emperors, but they may not stay pawns upon reaching the opponent's home row.
+A promoted emperor may not castle even if he goes to the square occupied by the original emperor, though that would probably be quite a feat.

 An emperor of one side may be captured, and the game continues if that side has other emperors, or any empresses.